-CVHS students' access to learning has been severely impacted by the Covid 19 pandemic.
+CVUSD students' access to learning was severely impacted by the Covid 19 pandemic.
 The ultimate impact on student learning is unknown.
-However, it is anticipated that many students will have learning gaps and deficiencies.
-By addressing our student's social emotional well-being first we can lessen the impact of learning loss.
+However, it is anticipated that students will have learning gaps and deficiencies.
+Many of these students will need academic interventions and credit recovery offered at CVHS.
+By addressing our student's social emotional well-being first, we can lessen the impact of learning loss.
 Additionally, Chronic Absenteeism has increased for three consecutive years.
 With targeted interventions, recognition programs, student activities and professional development we believe we can build connections with students that will improve student engagement, and as a result, we will increase student attendance and credit recovery rate.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome Chronic Absenteeism/Average Daily Attendance 14% chronic absenteeism in 2018/19.
-Our overall daily attendance rate in 21-22 was 87%.
-In 2022/23 chronic absenteeism will be 11% or lower and our daily attendance rate will increase by 2%.
+Metric/Indicator Baseline/Actual Outcome Expected Outcome Chronic Absenteeism/Average Daily Attendance 2022-23.
+Our overall daily attendance rate In 2023/24 chronic absenteeism will be 40% or lower and our daily attendance rate will increase to 90% or greater.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome Average number of credits earned per quarter The average number of credits earned per quarter in 2020-21 was 16.9.
-In 2021-2022 it was 21.2.
+Metric/Indicator Baseline/Actual Outcome Expected Outcome Average number of credits earned per quarter The average number of credits earned per quarter in 2021-2022 it was 21.2.
+In 2022-23 it was 23.5.
 The average number of credits earned per quarter will increase by 2%.
-MAP data In 2021-22 76% of CVHS students reached their MAP ELA Growth Goal and 33% reached their Math Growth Goal.
+MAP data In 2022-23 44% of CVHS students reached their MAP Reading Growth Goal and 36% reached their Math Growth Goal.
 50% or more of CVHS students will reach or exceed their individual MAP growth targets.
 CAASPP data 2021-22 ELA: CVHS Mean Scale Score: 2496 Met standard: 16.48% 2021-22 Mathematics: CVHS Mean Scale Score: 2435 Met standard: 0.00% Detailed results by group or population are not currently available.
 The overall ELA and Math average scores will increase by at least 25 points with the targeted populations scores consistent with the overall rate.
-Graduation Rate The last graduation rate reported by the state from 2021 indicates a a four year adjusted cohort graduation rate of 61.7%.
-Our locally determined graduation rate determined by the percentage of graduates from our total number of seniors enrolled was 90% in 2021 and 94% in 2022.
-Graduation rates among targeted populations are statistically consistent with the overall population.
-Our state reported graduation rate will increase by 5% over the last reported percentage and remain consistent with targeted populations.
+Graduation Rate The last graduation rate reported by the state from 2022 indicates a four year adjusted cohort graduation rate of 89.8%, an increase of more than 20 percentage points over 2021.
+Our locally determined graduation rate determined by the percentage of graduates from our total number of seniors enrolled 87% in 2023 Graduation rates among targeted populations are statistically consistent with the overall population.
+Our state reported graduation rate will increase by 2% over the last reported percentage and remain consistent with targeted populations.